Wellness: Policies & Procedures

 All injuries that occur in Wellness classes must be reported to the instructor regardless of how minor they may appear.
 An Incident Report will be completed at the time of the injury.
 If emergency medical treatment is required, the instructor will contact RIT Public Safety.
 Medical expenses resulting from class injuries must be covered by the Institute's student health insurance or the student's private health plan.
 No expenses are covered by the Wellness Instructional Program.

 Credit by Experience

 Retroactive credit may be granted for certain independent activities.
 A formal written request must be submitted that clearly outlines the activity that is being considered for wellness education credit along with all documentation of the experience (signatures of instructors/copy of certificate).
 A minimum of 15 hours of a previous activity is required.
 Formal requests should be submitted to Dugan Davies

 Course Fees and Recreation Membership Fees

 All RIT registered students receive automatic access to the Student Life Center and Field House.
 Students only registered for a wellness class will be provided access if the class is needed to fulfill a graduation requirement.
 Access will be granted upon review by the Student Life Center Main Office.
 If the class is not needed for graduation, the student will need to purchase a recreation membership in order to access the facility and participate in the class.

-Wellness course grades are primarily based on attendance and issued as Satisfactory, Fail or Incomplete.
 Wellness activity classes are a graduation requirement but are not averaged into a student's GPA because they are non-credit bearing.